 Traditional buildings in Gaza old town, Palestine have been suffering from serious problems such as lack of conservation, outdated regulation, absence of public awareness, and destruction caused by continuous conflict in the region.
 There is a need to raise awareness of the youth in Gaza especially the old town towards the architecture of the Palestinian traditional dwellings.
-This paper outlines a research project conducted in Al Zahra High School for Girls (Al Zahra School herein after), Gaza old town in order to explore the awareness of the Palestinian youth towards the architecture of Palestinian traditional houses as an indicator of their urban culture.
-The research used descriptive analysis and case study analysis to develop a set of urban culture elements used in the assessment of girls' awareness.
+This paper outlines a research project conducted in Al Zahra High School for Girls, Gaza old town in order to explore the awareness of the Palestinian youth towards the architecture of Palestinian traditional houses as an important component of their urban culture.
+The research used descriptive analysis and case study analysis to develop a set of urban culture elements used in the assessment of students' awareness.
 It was found that the students were fairly aware of the basic architectural elements of the dwelling.
 Their awareness of architectural terms was lower.
+There is a need to educate the Palestinian youth about elements and terms of the Palestinian traditional architecture.
+This research is important because it is the first to study this issue in Gaza.